China Factory Tour

 An on-site audit verifies everything from Steps 1-6 in person and adds:

 We conduct these audits for clients.
 An independent auditor spends one to two days at the facility and produces a written report with photographs.
+For ongoing procurement support beyond verification, see our China sourcing agent service.

 What this catches: Everything previous steps catch, plus physical discrepancies that documents and video cannot reveal.